duplisea/gslea/README.md

-So let’s assume for this example that you think that sea surface temperature in the central Gulf (EAR 3) is related to the North Atlantic Oscillation at some earlier time (<b>climatic</b> variables always have EAR=0) but you are not sure what time lag might be most appropriate
+So let’s assume for this example that you think that sea surface temperature in the central Gulf (EAR 3) is related to the North Atlantic Oscillation at some earlier time (<b>climatic</b> variables always have EAR=-1) but you are not sure what time lag might be most appropriate.
+Here you are assuming NAO is the independent variable and, SST is the dependent variable

     EA.plot.f(variables=c("H.NAO","SST"), years=1900:2020, EARs=c(-1,3), smoothing=T,pch=20)